How To Reject A Guy Nicely: 12 Tips For Letting Someone Down Easy

 6. Stick to "I" statements

 "I" statements are going to refer back to the person doing the talking.
-Instead of saying something like "you're not the kind of guy I want to go out with," it's better to say things like "I just don't feel a connection."
-The statements should all start with the word "I" and should never refer to "you" as this can feel like you're passing blame and judgment on the guy.
+Instead of saying something like, "You're not the kind of guy I want to go out with," it's better to say things like, "I just don't feel a connection."
+The statements should all start with the word "I" and should never refer to "you," as this can feel like you're passing blame and judgment on the guy.
 Avoiding this is a good idea.
 If there is no way around it (such as the guy being rude, inappropriate, or otherwise not getting the hint), keeping things as simple as possible is the best way.

-7. Allow time to process
+7. Give them time to process

 The other person may have difficulty processing what's being said or may experience sadness or frustration.
 These are normal emotions, and while it's not necessary to stick around for them, it can be helpful to them to allow these emotions out.
 If the emotions start to border on abuse, anger, or anything that feels uncomfortable, it's a good idea to get out of there and let someone else work with them to get through their emotions.
 Planning for one of their friends to take care of this may be a good idea.